dunkyl/SlySerialize/README.md

 - Generic types are substituted for their concrete type.
 If the type is not available, a `ValueError` is raised.
 - The covariant versions of `list` and `map`, `collections.abc.Sequence` and `collections.abc.Mapping`, are also supported.
     - Consequently, `JsonType` is a valid type to deserialize to.
 If you want to do nothing to a member during deserialization, use `JsonType` as the type.

+Not all types are guaranteed to round-trip.
+For a simple example, `list` and `set` are both serialized as a JSON array, so if there is a union `list | set`, and an empty value, then the first case, `list`, will be selected during deserialization.
+Other examples would include `dict` and classes, or classes that have the same member names.

 ## Serialization